riccardovacirca/dev.tomeex/archetypes/tomeex-lib-database/src/main/resources/archetype-resources/README.md

 This will:
 - Compile the library with Java 17
-- Run tests (using H2 in-memory database)
+- Run tests (using JNDI-configured database from .env)
 - Install to local Maven repository (`~/.m2/repository/${groupId}/${artifactId}/${version}/`)
 - Copy JARs to `/workspace/lib/` for backup